-Moreover, significant increases in viral suppression rates were observed among persons aged less than the "perfect adherence", especially when subjects were taking therapy based reverse transcriptase inhibitors, non-nucleoside (NNRTI).
+On the other hand, significant increases in viral suppression rates were observed among people with less than "perfect adherence," especially when subjects were taking non-nucleoside reverse transcriptase inhibitor (NNRTI) -based therapy.

 "Our data suggest that a membership at levels below 95% may be sufficient to viral suppression in people with the new NNRTI formulations," write the authors, "85-89% membership-based regimes with new formulations of NNRTI may be sufficient to viral suppression. "

 The goal of therapy with HIV is an undetectable viral load.
 The proportion of people achieving viral suppression (defined in this study as viral load below 400 copies / ml (Editor's note: This number is American specification, since in Brazil viral load tests are more sensitive and only undetectable viral load less than 40 copies of viral RNA per milliliter of blood, which puts me in doubt the validity of this article that only public to give doctors Brazilians the opportunity of reviewing the case, within their ethical standards that I regard excellent) It has increased dramatically in recent years.

 This is partly due to improvements in modern antiretroviral drugs that have a good safety profile with a strong and durable antiretroviral component.
 Furthermore, most have simple dosages and schedules and the number of fixed doses, as well as the combination of more than two or three drugs in each pill are now available and provide an effective treatment, sometimes in a single pill daily.